picimako/intellij-live-templates/template_variable_functions/arrays/arrays.md

 Returns component type of an array.

-There are examples for this in the iterations group of the Live Templates.
 The example below is for the template called `itar` whose purpose is to **Iterate elements of array**:

 ```java
 for(int $INDEX$ = 0; $INDEX$ < $ARRAY$.length; $INDEX$++) {